What this blog will do for you

 As this firm is speaking to people who are more likely to have a clear and defined idea of what they want from their chosen accountancy firm they know that potential clients are going to be typing specific key phrases into Google.

 They have done their homework and list those services on the home page, with a link leading to the specific page that helps end users make an informed decision based on that query.

 One of the main reasons this company is ranking so highly is because they have a blog with regular posts going out that answer potential client needs.

 These posts are indexed by Google and are rewarded site authority meaning they are more likely to show up on the first page of Google for a variety of search phrases.

 - Having a blog sets you up as a professional and as a trusted expert in your field.

 - Because of the informal nature of blogs you are also seen as approachable.

 - The latest stats indicate that web users are thirteen times more likely to click on your site (and use you) if you have a regular blog.

 I hope this post has helped.
-If you have any specific queries relating to your own financial advice business I’d be happy to help.
+If you have any specific queries relating to your own accountancy business I’d be happy to help.

 I work alongside AWE Business Networking, an amazing group with members from all across the UK.
 It is a great way to meet new business contacts, pass business and receive real time business support and insight to take your business to the next level.